Lukas8024/ForestWebsite/readme.md

 # Forest Website
-This is my first project written independently, based on a design from figma.
 This project is an assignment at the end of part 4 of the MMC Scholl web development course.
+This is my first self-written project, based on the course author's mockup.

 [MMC School](https://mmcschool.pl/)